 If no low dose is available, then fenofibrate is not recommended.

-In patients with severe chronic kidney disease (creatinine clearance < 30ml/min), LIPANTHYL® PENTA 145 is contraindicated.

-Hepatic impairment: LIPANTHYL® PENTA 145 is not recommended for use in patients with hepatic impairment due to the lack of data.
+In patients with chronic kidney disease (creatinine clearance < 30ml/min), fenofibrate is contraindicated.
+Hepatic impairment: LIPANTHYL SUPRA 160 is not recommended for use in patients with hepatic impairment due to lack of data.

-Pediatric population: The safety and efficacy of fenofibrate in children and adolescents younger than 18 years has not been established.
+Paediatric population: The safety and efficacy of fenofibrate in children and adolescents younger than 18 years has not been established.
 No data are available.
-Therefore, the use of fenofibrate is not recommended in paediatric subjects under 18 years.
+Therefore the use of fenofibrate is not recommended in paediatric subjects under 18 years.